Surpuissant/.github/profile/README.md

 ### 🙋‍♀️ About Us

-**Surpuissant** is a dynamic collective founded by **Damien Dabernat** and **Coralie Chaffanjon**.
+**Surpuissant** is a dynamic collective.
 We combine our expertise in mobile development, backend, machine learning, and graphic design to push the boundaries of creativity and technical innovation.

 ---